hmis-tools/hmis-api-server/INSTALL.md

 	$> mvn tomcat7:deploy
 ```

-This should yield a series of output, ending in a message similar to the example below
+If successful, the output will end with a message similar to the example below:

 ```shell
 	[INFO] tomcatManager status code:200, ReasonPhrase:OK